Meringue Crepes and an Interactive Dinner Party – Recipe Redress

-Recipe Redress, Meringue Crepes and and Interactive Dinner Party: Today I’m sharing a little recipe redress after failing miserably to teach a group of women how to make meringue crepes, at an interactive dinner party a few weeks ago.
-My friend Valerie, the owner of Good Life Food & Events, asked me to assist her in the kitchen for this event and share my expertise in canning rose petal jelly, and finish the evening off by teaching the ladies how to make a stunning meringue crepe with strawberries foster flambe.
+Recipe Redress, Meringue Crepes and an Interactive Dinner Party: Today I’m sharing a little recipe redress after failing miserably to teach a group of women how to make meringue crepes at an interactive dinner party a few weeks ago.
+My friend Valerie, the owner of Good Life Food & Events, asked me to assist her in the kitchen for this event and share my expertise in canning rose petal jelly, and finish the evening off by teaching the ladies how to make stunning meringue crepes with strawberries foster flambe.

-I had the recipe all worked out in my mind and felt confident in my skills so much so, I didn’t take the time to practice the recipe before helping with the event.
+I had the meringue crepes recipe all worked out in my mind and felt confident in my skills.
+So much so, I didn’t take the time to practice the recipe before helping with the event.
 My brilliant idea for this recipe was to make a vanilla bean meringue.
-My minds eye could imagined how lovely the meringue would be, dotted with vanilla bean flecks, all puffed and golden on the top, then drizzled with a sweet strawberries foster and finally, flamed to create and end of the evening wow factor.
+My mind’s eye imagined how lovely the meringue would be, dotted with vanilla bean flecks, all puffed and golden on the top, then drizzled with a sweet strawberries foster and finally, flambed to create an end of the evening wow factor.

 What I didn’t consider in my imagination, was the cardinal rule for ALL meringues…NO OIL of any kind, or it will fail.
 It failed because vanilla bean has a ton of natural oil in the pod.
 Had I taken just a few seconds to flip through the pages of my cooking memory knowledge, I may have reconsidered the idea for “vanilla bean” meringue, but I didn’t.

 Sadly, what came out of the oven that night was a flat mess.
-I served crepes that were overcooked and tough, with a meringue that was flat like a pancake.
+I served meringue crepes that were overcooked and tough, with a meringue that was flat like a pancake.
 What made the moment doubly embarrassing, was the final flaming of the strawberries foster.
 The special moment was not a spectacular one, it was more like a firework dud!
-We forgot to turn off the lights so the big finale, was a bust as well!
+We forgot to turn off the lights, so the big finale was a bust as well!

 So now, for all the ladies that attended the event, and for my friend Valerie, I’m recreating the dish with all the original components, and in the right context.
 I need to mention, it took me three tries to get it right in my kitchen during recreation.
 Next time I think we should make pie!